Carrie Derick

-Early life and education
+Early life

+Carrie Matilda Derick was born on January 14, 1862, in Clarenceville, in the Eastern Townships of Canada East (now Quebec), the daughter of Frederick Derick and Edna Derick (born Colton).

+Her mother's lineage traced back to the United States, while her father's side reflected a mix of United Empire Loyalist, Dutch, German, and Scotch roots.
+One ancestor in particular, her grandfather Philip Derick, arrived in the Eastern Townships in 1783 after leaving the newly formed United States as a Loyalist settler.

+Surviving childhood botanical sketches indicate an early fascination with plant life, and her mother once wrote that she expected Carrie to become "a Miss Professor."

+Education

-Born in the Eastern Townships in Clarenceville, Canada East (now Quebec) in 1862, Derick was educated at the Clarenceville Academy in Clarenceville, QC.
+Derick was educated at the Clarenceville Academy in Clarenceville, QC.
 She began teaching by the age of fifteen.
 Derick later received teacher training at the McGill Normal School, graduating in 1881 as a Prince of Wales Gold Medal winner.
+She also received the J.C.
+Weston Prize.

 She then went on to become a school teacher in Clarenceville and Montreal, and later serving as a principal (at the age of nineteen) of the Clarenceville Academy.

-In 1889, Derick pursued a B.A. from McGill University, and graduated in 1890, at the top of her class in natural science with first-class honours, the highest GPA (94%) that year, and received the Logan Gold Medal.
+In 1889, Derick pursued a Bachelor of Arts at McGill University.
+Her academic strengths during this period spanned zoology, classics, and natural science.
+She graduated in 1890, at the top of her class in natural science with first-class honours, the highest GPA (94%) that year, and received the Logan Gold Medal.
 Her graduating class included two other notable Canadian women: Elizabeth Binmore and Maude Abbott.

 She began teaching at the Trafalgar Institute for Girls in 1890, while also working part-time as McGill's first woman botany demonstrator.

-In 1891, Derick began her master's program at McGill under David Penhallow and received her M.A. in botany within four years (1896), while holding two simultaneous jobs.
+In 1891, Derick began her master's program at McGill under David Penhallow and received a master's degree in botany within four years (1896), while holding two simultaneous jobs.

 She then attended the University of Bonn, Germany, in 1901 and completed the research required for a Ph.D. but was not awarded an official doctorate since the University of Bonn did not give women Ph.D. degrees at the time.
+Her period of study in Germany also included time at the Universities of Munich and Berlin, supported by a McGill grant.

 Derick also studied at Harvard University for three summers, the Royal College of Science, London in 1898, and the Marine Biological Laboratory in Woods Hole, Massachusetts for seven summers.